Psychedelic/cap-motoko-library/examples/README.md

 💡 Of course, do NOT include the angle brackets and notice that the `...` is just to say that there are other lines of code inbetween, so feel free to ignore!

+💡 We also run into the chicken or the egg causality dilemma here, to find the `<Application Token Contract ID>` we need to deploy at least once and deploy it again once we found and updated the token_contract_id `<Application Token Contract ID>`.

 Now, we need to push our example source code to Cap!
 For that we have a `handshake` process that does it for us:
 - creates a new canister
 - updates the controllers